DandechaAnkur/RecursiveRemoteExecute/readme.md

 .. and execute it all, with one press of Enter key!

 Well!
 With the rxossh.sh script, now you can!
-Put the above serial commands into one text file, let's name it "remote.commands" file.
+Let's put the above commands into one text file, let's name it "remote.commands" file, you can choose any name.
-The only addtional effort is, labelling "ssh" and corresponding "exit" with #NUMBERs, like this,
+Now, the only addtional effort is, labelling "ssh" and corresponding "exit" with same #number kind of labels, see below,

 ```
 cat remote.commands